 Jamais Cascio, another writer for The Atlantic, doesn't think so.
 Cascio said that humans aren't losing intelligence due to digital communication and the Internet.
 Instead, our brains are adapting to the technology.
 Our intelligence is redirected -- we're learning how to ask questions through digital communication to get the answers we need.
 We may not be as good at focusing on a single task as we once were, but now our intelligence is more fluid [source: Cascio].

 Both writers agree that technology is shaping the way we think.
 As a result, our behavior is changing as well.
 We expect faster results when we need to know the answer to a question.
 We bombard ourselves with information from multiple sources at once rather than settling on a single one.
 This could lead to us becoming unfamiliar with concentrating on a single task.
 But since very few serious studies on the matter exist, it's hard to say if the change would be permanent or not.

-Learn more about digital communication and other subjects by following the links on the next page.
+Learn more about digital communication and other subjects by following the links below.